vishkid84/Portfolio-milestone-project/README.md

 - Feature 1 - allows users to navigate to the particular section by clicking on the sections from navbar.
 They can scroll if needed as well.
 - Feature 2 - scrollspy from bootstrap included so that each section is highlighted in the navbar when they are navigated to.
 - Feature 3 - fixed navbar which makes it easier to navigate to
-- Feature 4 - responsive layout: Education and Experience will be shown as one under the other in mobile view.
-The same with the portfolio tiles and Contact section.
+- Feature 4 - responsive layout

+### Features Left to Implement
-In future, I plan to add functionality to the form in Contact section.
+- In future, I plan to add functionality to the form in Contact section.
 Currently only the layout is added.

-### Features Left to Implement
 - For future, I plan to include some quotes from previous clients below portfolio before moving into the Contact section.

 ## Technologies Used

+HTML <br>
-HTML, CSS
+CSS <br>
-Google fonts
+Google fonts <br>
+Bootstrap 4.3.1 <br>
-bootstrap (includes the library css, javascrip and jquery) jquery and js cdn for the bootstrap functions to work
+jquery and js cdn for the bootstrap functions to work

 ## Testing

-The About me section highlights my interest in both design and development.
+The About me section highlights my interest in both design and development also giving a glimpse of my personaity.

-During my UX, the users mentioned they would still prefer a downloadable CV which I have added as part of navbar.
-This downloads as a separate window, this has been tested successfully.
+The users mentioned they would still prefer a downloadable CV which I have added as part of navbar which downloads as a separate window, this has been tested successfully.
 The users also ranked education and experience in more or less the same level and would be easier to compare.
 So they have been added as two columns side-by-side for desktops and tablets.
 They are vertically placed in mobile view.
+Portfolio section also added, when hovered over gives the project name and brief description.
+When clicked on, it navigates to the project in a separate window.
+All of the above help achieve the user stories.

-All the links in the site have been tested to be working successfully.
+All the links in the site have been tested manually to be working successfully.

+In the Contact section, the 'required' attribute has been added to email, phone and email address.
+Users would not be able to submit without filling in these sections.
+Furthermore, if email address is not valid, an error message pops up about it.

 The website is created to be responsive.
-As metioned above for the Education/Experience section, there are other parts also which are responsive.
+As mentioned above for the Education/Experience section, there are other parts also which are responsive.
 The navbar changes to menu icon in mobile view.
-All the links have been tested to work positively.
 Portfolio section tiles appears as 3 columns in desktop and tablet view but as a single column in mobile.
 Contact section appears as two different columns in desktop and tablet - one with contact details and the other column with form.
 They appear vertically in mobile.
-All of the above has been tested successfully.
+All of the above has been tested manually and found to be working.

+The website has been tested across different browsers (Chrome, Firefox, Microsoft Edge, IE10).
+I have added the smooth scroll feature in css.
-I have added the css scroll feature for the html page.
-This does not work on Internet Explorer.
+This does not work on Internet Explorer and Edge.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.
+The site was written in gitpod and pushed into the GitHub repository.
+This is hosted using GitHub, deployed directly from the master branch.
+The deployed site will update automatically upon new commits to the master branch.

+To run this locally open the command prompt or terminal.
+Then paste this into it: 'git clone https://github.com/vishkid84/Portfolio-milestone-project.git'

 ## Credits

 ### Content

-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+All the text content were written by me

 ### Media

-- The photos used in this site were obtained from ...
+The images in the portfolio section were those which were used in those projects.
+The name of the original project and the course if any mentioned there.

 ### Acknowledgements

-- I received inspiration for this project from X
+The timeline was modified based on a previous code institute section.
+The github link [here](https://github.com/Code-Institute-Solutions/resume-miniproject-bootstrap4/tree/master/16-adding-work-history)<br>
+The hover effect in portfolio modified based on tutuorial from w3schools [here](https://www.w3schools.com/howto/howto_css_image_overlay_slide.asp)